eed3si9n/learning-scalaz/docs/09/d.md

   [pc]: https://groups.google.com/d/msg/scalaz/7OE_Nsreqq0/vUs7-tyf1nsJ
   [why]: http://www.haskell.org/haskellwiki/Why_not_Pointed%3F

 Scalaz 7.0 contains several typeclasses that are now deemed lawless by Scalaz project: `Length`, `Index`, and `Each`.
-Some discussions can be found in [#278 What to do about lawless classes?](https://github.com/scalaz/scalaz/issues/278) and [(presumably) Bug in IndexedSeq Index typeclass](https://groups.google.com/d/msg/scalaz/aJx69eWMK6M/gAtne2v6RJYJ).
-The three will be deprecated in 7.1, and removed in 7.2.
+Some discussions can be found in [#278 What to do about lawless classes?](https://github.com/scalaz/scalaz/issues/278) and [(presumably) Bug in IndexedSeq Index typeclass](https://groups.google.com/d/msg/scalaz/aJx69eWMK6M/gAtne2v6RJYJ). __The three will be deprecated in 7.1, and removed in 7.2__.

 ### Length